smejdil/zbx-fbsd-tsdb-gcp/README.md

 ## Dependencies

-- Package on dektop - google-cloud-sdk - Google Cloud SDK for Google Cloud Platform
+- Package on desktop - google-cloud-sdk - Google Cloud SDK for Google Cloud Platform
-- Package on dektop - py37-cloudflare - Wrapper for the Cloudflare v4 API
+- Package on desktop - py37-cloudflare - Wrapper for the Cloudflare v4 API
-- Package on dektop - py-certbot-dns-cloudflare - Cloudflare DNS plugin for Certbot
+- Package on desktop - py-certbot-dns-cloudflare - Cloudflare DNS plugin for Certbot

 ## How it works

-By Google Cloud SDK is intaled server zbx-fbsd-tsdb.
+By Google Cloud SDK is intalled server zbx-fbsd-tsdb.
 After instalation run scripts for reconfigure OS and install Zabbix with PostgreSQL and TimescaleDB.

 ## Features